JaskaRoman/dotvvm-docs/Pages/business-pack/export/excel/column-rules.md

 ### Sample 5
 Once the target column is specified using the first parameter of the `ForColumn` method described in [Sample 4](#sample-4), the current collection of rules for given column can be modified.
 All built-in column rules are accessible using the prefix `With` in the context of an `ICollection<ColumnRule>`.

+Worksheet rule creation is described in the [FluentAPI section of the Worksheet rules page](TODOT#fluent-api).

 These methods return a transformed collection and can be chained.

 *Please note, that for technical reasons, the rule column names set from within the rule transformation `Func` of the `ForColumn` method will be overwritten by the column name set in the first parameter of the `ForColumn` method.
 This explains why `null` is used as the column name in the second code block of this sample.*